 In this example, a finding with explicit context is used to assert the presence of a headache.

-An HL7 Observation in event mood is analogous to a SNOMED CT [ 404684003 | Clinical Finding ], and an HL7 Observation in event mood with explicit context (such as presence or absence, subject, past or present) is analogous to a SNOMED CT [ 413350009 | Finding with explicit context ].
+An HL7 Observation in event mood is analogous to a SNOMED CT [ 404684003 | Clinical finding | ], and an HL7 Observation in event mood with explicit context (such as presence or absence, subject, past or present) is analogous to a SNOMED CT [ 413350009 | Finding with explicit context |].
 Noting this, and drawing from section "Codes and Values" above, come the following guiding principles for populating observation.code and observation.value:

 Acceptable patterns shall be fully transformable amongst each other (by a machine, with no loss of semantics).